ndz2103/ndz2103/README.md

 -->

 Welcome to my GitHub page!
 My name is Nick Zambrotta, a master's student studying Quantitative Methods in the Social Sciences at Columbia University.
-I am a social psychological researcher with interests in sexism, homophobia, and racism as it relates to STEM, religion, and education.
+I am a social psychological researcher with interests in gender and sexual inequality in the workplace, specifically regarding promoting authenticity/identity expression and redefining roles as "masculine" or "feminine".
 To get a sense of my professional experiences, please check out my [LinkedIn](https://www.linkedin.com/in/nzambrotta/) and up-to-date [CV](https://github.com/ndz2103/ndz2103/files/11297627/NZ_CV2023.pdf).

 Interested in my research or have questions?
 Feel free to reach out to me using my <a href = "mailto: ndz2103@columbia.edu">email</a>.